ChaitanyaNarang28/RefurboCloud-End-to-End-DevOps-Automation/README.md

 ---

-## RefurboCloud Architecture

-This system includes services such as:
-Thanks, Chaitanya.
-Based on the full list of microservices you shared earlier (like `accounting`, `ad`, `cart`, `checkout`, etc.), here’s a well-organized and professional `README.md` section listing and describing each microservice in your system.
-I've grouped them by functional domains for better readability:

----

 ## 🧩 Microservices Overview

 This system is composed of modular microservices that together form a robust, local e-commerce simulation platform for refurbished laptops.